-The Special Operations Division is commanded by Major Scott Hamilton.
 The division is broken down into several units dedicated to the enforcement of specific violations, and to enhance field operations.

 Major Hamilton is a 22 year veteran with the Police Department.
 During his tenure with the department he has had the opportunity to serve in several units including DUI Task Force, MCS Cobra, DPS Training, and Criminal Investigations.
 Major Hamilton holds a Bachelor’s Degree in Health and Physical Education, and a Master’s Degree in Criminal Justice.
 Major Hamilton is also a graduate from the School of Police Command Staff from Northwestern University.

 The Selective Traffic Enforcement Unit is responsible for investigating all fatal traffic crashes, enforcement of traffic laws in those areas which analysis indicates an elevated amount of crashes.
 They are also responsible for the administration and execution of the Motor Carrier Safety Assistance Program.
 They also take part in special security details, and investigate crashes involving Department vehicles when requested.

 Motorcycle (Motor) Unit

 The Motorcycle Unit is responsible for investigating traffic complaint areas.
 They also take part in the Motor Carrier Safety Assistance Program enforcement.
 The unit also handles extended traffic direction detail, and police escorts.

 Personnel in the Hit & Run Unit report directly to the supervisor of the Selective Traffic Enforcement Unit.
 They are responsible for the investigation of traffic crashes in which an involved party fails to report the crash or leaves the scene of the crash.